There are many reasons why businesses might want to relocate a factory.

 What does a factory relocation site survey include?

 Very simply, a brief description of what the work entails.
 You don’t need dimensions or technical information, necessarily, just an overview so that contractors know what they’re dealing with.
 This can also include more general business information - site addresses, nature of business and size of company.

 Which elements of the work fall to the contractor or third party, and what will you, the customer, be responsible for?
 Everyone needs to know the parameters of their own work for things to run smoothly.

-The site information section of the survey asks a number of important questions regarding the suitability of the site for relocation and whether or not those undertaking the decommissioning and recommissioning of the factory require any additional information or permits in order to carry out the project.
+The site information section of the survey asks a number of important questions regarding the suitability of the site for relocation and whether or not those undertaking the machinery decommissioning and recommissioning require any additional information or permits in order to carry out the project.

 We suggest a table with a list of questions, departmental (or personal) responsibilities, and a space for comments.

 A detailed equipment review and condition assessment are required prior to relocation planning.
 As the average factory relocation will involve the movement of hundreds or thousands of tonnes of equipment, there is a lot for surveyors to consider before undergoing relocation.
 The survey will help the team formulate a plan and prioritise the order in which they move each item.